IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Introduction

 \section{Introduction}

-Over decades, robot manipulators have gained wide applications in areas such as manufacturing, medical surgeries, and aerospace.
+Over the past several decades, robot manipulators have gained widespread applications in areas such as manufacturing, medical surgeries, and aerospace.
 A fundamental problem for robots in these settings is inverse kinematics (IK) \cite{siciliano2009modelling}, where one needs to determine the values of the joint configurations that result in a given desired position and orientation of the end-effector.

-Despite its importance, solving such problem is difficult for multiple reasons: \begin{enumerate*} \item the kinematic map from joint angles to end-effector poses is generally nonlinear; \item different numbers of solutions (zero, multiple distinct, or infinite) may exist depending on the structure of the robot and the query pose; \item typically there are nonlinear equality and nonlinear constraints deriving from joint limits, self-intersection constraints, and closed kinematic chains. \end{enumerate*}
+Despite its importance, solving the IK problem remains challenging for several reasons: \begin{enumerate} \item The kinematic map from joint configurations to end-effector poses is generally nonlinear. \item Depending on the robot structure and the target pose, the problem may admit no solution, a finite number of distinct solutions, or infinitely many solutions. \item The problem is often subject to additional nonlinear constraints arising from robot kinematics and task requirements, including joint limits, collision avoidance, and closed kinematic chains. \item Infeasibility is common in practice, yet certifying that no feasible solution exists is itself challenging. \end{enumerate}

-In this paper we propose an IK solver named IKSPARK (Inverse Kinematics using Semidefinite Programming And RanK minimization).
+In this paper, we propose an IK solver named IKSPARK (Inverse Kinematics using Semidefinite Programming And RanK minimization).
 Instead of using joint angles, we parameterize the robot inverse kinematics problem over the set of rotation matrices $\SO{3}$.
 We show that, by using this parameterization, we can write the kinematic constraints of the robot as convex constraints of rotation matrices.
 To overcome the nonlinearity brought by the manifold $\SO{3}$, we introduce a semidefinite relaxation of the kinematic constraints followed by a rank minimization algorithm.

-The main contributions of this work are as follows: \begin{itemize} \item We parametrize the problem as a function of the rotation of reference frames of each link, allowing us to easily incorporate a variety of constraints and arrangements of links, covering: \begin{itemize} \item spherical joints; \item revolute joints with and without angle limits; \item prismatic joints; \item open/closed kinematic chains. \end{itemize}

-\item We develop a relaxation of the manifold of robot configurations as a combination of linear and semidefinite constraints.
-Notably, we show that our relaxation is convex, it contains every kinematically feasible solution, and is tight in the sense that every kinematically feasible solution is on the boundary of the relaxed set.
-Moreover, we can use the relaxation as a sound method to check for kinematic feasibility. \item The total number of variables is linear to the number of joints; specifically, we use a $4\times 4$ PSD (positive semidefinite) matrix for each revolute joint and a $8\times 8$ PSD matrix for each prismatic joint.
-This is in contrast to other work using a single matrix whose total number of entries grows quadratically with the number of links.